dave36/pdt/README.md

 ### :inbox_tray: Installing :inbox_tray:

-A step by step guide to get a development env running
+A step by step guide to get a development env running.
+It's highly recommended to run the application on Kali Linux (or another similar Linux).

 Clone the repository